microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-06.md

 1073741824 bytes (1.1 GB, 1.0 GiB) copied, 10.2392 s, 105 MB/s
 ```

-You can verify the Azure Files untilization in the metrics:
+You can verify the Azure Files utilization in the metrics:

 ![](images/azfiles_ingress.png)